DevlessTeam/docs/rules_reference.md

 ![](/assets/service_rules.png).
 A newly created service will have a rules page similar to the one above.

 ### Rules Syntax definition
-Rules is based on a PHP method chain.
+Rules are based on PHP method chains.
 Which is a bunch of methods you call together to get particular results.
-Just like  method chains in any language, you may chain up a bunch of methods like so `beforeQuering()->assign(input_name)->to(name)`.
+Just like  method chains in any language, you may chain up a bunch of methods like so `->beforeQuering()->assign(input_name)->to(name)`.
 A couple of things to note though is that:
 *  Rules in DevLess uses the arrow operator `->` for joining methods together instead of `.` as seen in PHP .

 Also to concatenate strings together you are advised to use the `concatenate` method as `.` is used for concatenation in PHP and  might be a little confusing.
-So instead of `beforeQuerying()->assign("hello "." world")` try to use # Rules Reference
+So instead of `->beforeQuerying()->assign("hello "." world")` try to use # Rules Reference

 ### What are Rules?
 Rules allow you set conditions and rules which may modify incoming data or output by providing you  a [method chain](https://en.wikipedia.org/wiki/Method_chaining?oldformat=true#PHP) based  [DSL](https://www.wikiwand.com/en/Domain-specific_language).
 The methods provided are verbose, this is to ensure readability.